zaffarelli/wawwod/README.md

 # WaWWoD

-The by_night tool aims at registering the kindred for a given chronicle...
+The WaWWoD tool aims at recording all kindreds for a given chronicle...